splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

     - * Metrics reported to Infrastructure Monitoring outside of the host, container, or bundled metrics.
       * Custom metrics are often used for application monitoring, such as counting the number of Splunk Infrastructure Monitoring API calls or measuring the duration of the API requests.
       * You can also configure the Splunk Distribution of OpenTelemetry Collector to send custom metrics (such as system or service metrics) outside of its default set of metrics.
       * Your Infrastructure Monitoring subscription allows you to send a certain number of custom metrics.
-If you exceed this number you might be overcharged.
+If you exceed this number your organization might be overcharged.

 Learn more about metric categories in :ref:`metrics-category`.